cashapp/wisp/RELEASING-MANUAL.md

 ### Prerequisite: Sonatype (Maven Central) Account

 Create an account on the [Sonatype issues site][sonatype_issues].
-Ask an existing publisher to open an issue requesting publishing permissions for `misk` projects.
+Ask an existing publisher to open an issue requesting publishing permissions for `wisp` projects.

 ### Prerequisite: GPG Keys